Shelley E. Taylor: Tend and befriend model

 In 2000, Taylor and colleagues developed the tend and befriend model of responses to stress.
 This model contrasts with the "fight-or-flight response" which states that in the face of a harmful stressor, we either face it or run from it.
-Instead, tend and Befriend evolves from an evolutionary perspective and asserts that "people, especially women, evolved social means for dealing with stress that involved caring for offspring and protecting them from harm and turning to the social group for protection for the self and offspring."
+Instead, tend and befriend evolves from an evolutionary perspective and asserts that "people, especially women, evolved social means for dealing with stress that involved caring for offspring and protecting them from harm and turning to the social group for protection for the self and offspring."
 Taylor hypothesized that fight or flight would not be as evolutionarily adaptive for women as for men because women typically have young children.
-Regan Gurung, a colleague of Taylor's and a developer of the theory once stated:
+Regan Gurung, a colleague of Taylor's and a developer of the theory, once stated:

 "The 'fight or flight' model is based on the very simple assumption that our bodies prepare us for action to either fight with a foe or to run away from it.
-However, from an evolutionary standpoint, women evolved as caregivers; applying the same 'fight or flight' model, if women fight and lose, then they are leaving an infant behind.
-By the same token, if they flee, it's a lot harder to flee if you are carrying an infant and you're not going to leave the infant behind."
+However, from an evolutionary standpoint, women evolved as caregivers; applying the same 'fight or flight' model, if women fight and lose, they leave an infant behind.
+By the same token, if they flee, it's a lot harder to flee if you are carrying an infant, and you won't leave the infant behind."